Safety Survey Benefits Run Deep

 - Employees are involved in the aviation SMS

 - Employees are actively responsible for the management of the SMS

 Moreover, safety surveys give employees an idea of the safety manager’s and management’s agenda.
 Employees get an idea of the types of safety issues that concerns management.

 When both management and the general workforce feel that they better understand each other, the road to transparency and cooperation is open.
 Trust is important to improve safety cultures.
 As management and employees learn to understand the motives behind other's agendas, trust increases with this understanding.

 It’s commonly known as “bridging the gap.”

 Safety Survey Best Practices

 The most important part of any survey is the questions.
-When creating surveys, a bulk of the time should be spent working out the best, most relevant questions that will allow you to get the most accurate feedback about an SMS's performance.
+When creating surveys, the bulk of the time should be spent working out the best, most relevant questions that will allow you to get the most accurate feedback about an SMS's performance.

 This means asking hard and/or uncomfortable questions – questions whose data might indicate that the SMS is functioning far from optimally.
 Asking these types of questions can be daunting for an aviation safety manager, but they are necessary for the improvement of the aviation SMS.

 After figuring out which questions to ask, surveys generally start with a safety survey template.
 Templates provide a framework for the organization, style, and length of the survey.
 All organizations have different SMS maturation levels and needs; therefore, each will need to adapt the template to fit their own particular needs.

 Open-ended questions on surveys are difficult to track and quantify.
-It’s best for safety surveys to use one or a combination of the following answer types:
+Safety surveys should use one or a combination of the following answer types: